Four Wheel Bike Manufacturers

 Mission Cycles and Components is a UK company with a wide range of trikes for special needs, including those with impaired balance.
 Their Mission Statement says their trikes are designed in the UK and manufactured in Taiwan.
 They have a trailer Trike that can be towed behind the parent bike, as well as child, adult, electric and folding trikes.

 Mobo by ASA Products are three wheel delta trike "cruisers" with fat wheels and direct drive cranks on the front wheel.
-There is a freewheel mechanism but no chain and no gears.
+They have rear wheel steering and a freewheel mechanism but no chain and no gears.
 The Pro model has a 20" front wheel, and the Triton has a 16" front wheel, setting the fixed gearing in a very low range.
-Frame length is adjustable, and the models are described as "great for ages 5 and up."
+Frame length is adjustable to fit riders up to 6'3" on the adult Shift model.
+Other models are described as "great for ages 5 and up."

 Mupocar by Belik Creation of Texas has three and four wheel versions of their "muscle powered car."
 They are all powered by cranks directly attached to the front wheel and pedaled directly without gearing.
 Front wheels are listed as 20 or 28 inch, so that's the fixed gear.
 The rear wheels vary by model and do the steering.